 How To Use Hidden Fields With Growform

-Hidden fields let you collect and store information found in the query string of your form or landing page URL.
+Hidden fields let you collect and store information found in the query string of your form or landing page URL, or grab data from a preset value like form ID or subdomain.

 For example, you might have a Google Ads campaign that sends traffic to the following: